 Vytautas Magnus University (VMU) in Kaunas, Lithuania will host Texas Tech University School of Law’s Lithuania Summer Program in 2014.
 The two schools began collaborating with each other to broaden the experience of faculty and students as far back as 2009.
 They signed a formal academic and student exchange program in 2010, and a consortium agreement in 2013, in which they agreed to develop and operate this joint Summer Law Program.
-Participants in the program can take between 3 and 5 credit hours of courses in European Union Law, the Legal Environment of Transitional Economies, Public International Law, and International Environmental Law.
+Participants in the Summer Law Program can take between 3 and 5 credit hours of courses in European Union Law, the Legal Environment of Transitional Economies, Public International Law, and International Environmental Law.
 All courses will be taught in English.
 This, together with VMU’s modern facilities, talented professors, and friendly student body, make Lithuania and VMU an appealing study-abroad location.
 We anticipate having three one-week externship placements available for an additional hour of credit.
 These placements may be with local and national courts, and non-governmental organizations, such as agencies of Transparency International and NATO.
 Participants will also have the opportunity to visit unique and intriguing sites both in Lithuania and Europe.

 May 23 to June 19, 2015 in Kaunas (Session I is May 23 to June 8; Session II is June 9 to June 19); Optional Externship in Kaunas or Vilnius from June 19 to 30, 2015.